ashiklom/pecan.book/PEcAn-Configuration.md

 * **lat** : [optional/required] site latitude, see above.
 * **lon** : [optional/required] site longitude, see above.

 Inputs specific information for each model type is specified in the `<inputs>` subsection.
+Each input will have three tags:
+* **id** :  [optional/required] An id that points to the input if already in the database.
+* **path** : [optional/required] The path to the dataset if already downloaded.
+* **source** : [optional/required] The input data type.
+This tag name needs to match the names in the conversion functions.
+In general, the path should be filled in by PEcAn and not by the user.
+If PEcAn is processing all the input, id is not required.
+Alternatively, if you're using data processed by hand, source is not required.

 One common input will be the weather data, often specified in `<met>`.

-Other model types will have other model.
-Each tag can either be the path to the dataset, or an id that points to the input.
+Other model types will have different model specific inputs.
 PEcAn will find the location of the file on the host you run PEcAn on.

 * **met** : [model type specific] most models will have a met tag to specify location of the weather data.
 * **pss** : [ED2, required] location of patch file